MV Wilhelm Gustloff: Operation Hannibal – evacuation

 Operation Hannibal was the naval evacuation of German troops and civilians from East Prussia and the German-occupied Baltic states as the Red Army advanced from the east.
 Wilhelm Gustloffs final voyage was to evacuate civilians, German military personnel, and technicians from Courland, East Prussia, and Danzig-West Prussia.
 Many had worked at advanced weapon bases in the Baltic from Gotenhafen to Kiel.

 The ship's complement and passenger lists cited 6,050 people on board, but these did not include the many individuals who boarded the ship without being listed in the official embarkation records.
 Heinz Schön, a German archivist and Gustloff survivor, researched the sinking during the 1980s and 1990s.
-He concluded that the ship was carrying a crew of 173 (naval armed forces auxiliaries); 918 officers, NCOs, and men of the 2 Unterseeboot-Lehrdivision; 373 female naval auxiliary helpers; 162 wounded soldiers; and 8,956 civilians, for a total of 10,582 passengers and crew.
+He concluded that the ship was carrying a crew of 173 (naval armed forces auxiliaries); 918 officers, NCOs, and men of the 2nd Submarine Training Division; 373 female naval auxiliary helpers; 162 wounded soldiers; and 8,956 civilians, for a total of 10,582 passengers and crew.
 The passengers, besides civilians, included Gestapo personnel, members of the Organisation Todt, and Nazi officials with their families.
 The ship was overcrowded, and due to the high temperature and humidity inside, many passengers defied orders not to remove their life jackets.
 Besides ethnic Germans, the people on board included Lithuanians, Latvians, Poles, Estonians, and Croatians, some of whom had been victims of Nazi aggression.

 The ship left Gotenhafen at 12:30 pm on 30 January 1945, accompanied by two torpedo boats and another evacuation transport, Hansa.
 Hansa and one torpedo boat were soon disabled by mechanical problems, leaving Wilhelm Gustloff with just one torpedo boat escort, Löwe (ex-).
 The ship had four captains on board (the Wilhelm Gustloff's captain, two merchant marine captains, and the captain of the U-boat complement housed on the vessel); this resulted in heated arguments about how to guard the ship against Soviet submarines.
 Against the advice of the U-boat commander, Lieutenant Commander Wilhelm Zahn (an experienced submariner who argued for a course in shallow waters close to shore and without lights), Wilhelm Gustloff's captain, Friedrich Petersen, turned the ship into deep waters.
 Upon being informed by radio of an oncoming German minesweeper convoy, Petersen ordered that the ship's red and green navigation lights should be turned on so as to avoid a collision in the dark, making Wilhelm Gustloff easy to spot.

 As Wilhelm Gustloff had been fitted with anti-aircraft guns, and the Germans did not mark her as a hospital ship, no notification of her operating in a hospital capacity had been given.
 Since she was transporting military personnel, she did not have any protection as a hospital ship under international accords.